zsellera/pico-decoder/README.md

 1758530782.245 14.28 007916E111CD16CBC9A21070C00020
 ```

-There is a `range = PS2000_200MV` line somewhere setting the oscilloscope measuring range. `PS2000_200MV` works fine for under-the-track antenna and proper transponder placement (B-field perpendicular to the loop, see [#Hardware] section below).
+The oscilloscope input range is set via range = PS2000_200MV.
+This is suitable for under-track antennas with properly oriented transponders (B-field perpendicular to the loop, see [#Hardware] section below).
 Overhead antennas require `PS2000_50MV`, and might benefit from a preamp as well.

-Note, due to limitations of the hardware (USB2, polling-based datatransfer), we can capture ca 250-300 samples per second only (best-case).
-The transponder is sending ca 650 tx/s.
+Due to hardware limits (USB2, polling-based transfer), only ~250–300 samples per second can be captured, while the transponder transmits ~650 messages per second.

 ### decoder.py